jyeshtha1799/GenderInFilmAnalytics/README.md

 # GenderInFilmAnalytics

-# Project Description
+## Project Description
-"GenderInFilmAnalytics" is a comprehensive analysis aimed at uncovering the evolution and impact of gender representation in Hollywood movies.
-Utilizing the Bechdel Test as a benchmark, this project dissects movie datasets to correlate Bechdel scores with IMDb ratings.
-Through meticulously crafted visualizations, the project reveals patterns and trends that provide insights into the industry's progression towards gender equity.
+- A comprehensive analysis of gender representation in Hollywood movies.
+- Utilizes the Bechdel Test as a benchmark for gender representation.
+- Correlates Bechdel scores with IMDb ratings to assess the impact on film reception.

-# Visualizations and Insights
+## Visualizations and Insights
-The following visualizations are central to our analysis:

-Histograms of Bechdel Scores: Showcasing the distribution of Bechdel scores to visualize the prevalence of gender representation.
+- **Histograms of Bechdel Scores**: Distribution of Bechdel scores among the analyzed films.
-Trend Line of Movie Releases: A chronological trend of movie releases highlighting the industry's growth and possibly its changing attitudes towards gender representation.
+- **Trend Line of Movie Releases**: Visualizes the number of movies released over time.
-Time Series Analysis: Displaying the number of movies passing the Bechdel test by decade, giving a historical perspective on gender portrayal progression.
+- **Time Series Analysis**: Tracks changes in the number of movies passing the Bechdel test by decade.
-Correlation Plots: Contrasting IMDb ratings with Bechdel scores to examine if there's a correlation between a film's portrayal of gender and its reception.
+- **Correlation Plots**: Examines the relationship between Bechdel scores and IMDb ratings.
-Director Gender Prediction: Inferring the gender of directors to discuss potential biases and its effects on the Bechdel score.
+- **Director Gender Prediction**: Analyzes director gender distribution and its correlation with Bechdel scores.
-The visualizations serve to articulate a narrative about gender dynamics in film, quantifying progress and identifying areas where the industry may still be lacking.

-# Data Sources
+## Data Sources
-The analysis leverages the following datasets:

-movielatest.csv: A dataset containing current movie data. movies.csv: Historical movie data including diverse attributes. getAllMovies.json: A detailed metadata collection for each film.
+- `movielatest.csv`: Contains current data on movies.
+- `movies.csv`: Historical data providing a wider context for analysis.
+- `getAllMovies.json`: Detailed metadata for a comprehensive analysis.

-# Installation and Usage
+## Installation and Usage
-Before running the analysis, ensure you have Python 3.x installed along with the required libraries: pip install pandas matplotlib seaborn numpy scipy plotly express gender_guesser

-# Execution
+To set up the project environment:
+- Clone the repository: `git clone [repo-link]`.
+- Install required libraries: `pip install -r requirements.txt`.

-To execute the script, run:
+To run the analysis:
-python BechdelTestFilmStudy.py
+- Navigate to the project directory.
+- Execute the script: `python BechdelTestFilmStudy.py`.

-# Project Structure
+## Project Structure
-BechdelTestFilmStudy.py: The main Python script with data processing and analysis code. data/: Folder containing the datasets used in the analysis.
+- `BechdelTestFilmStudy.py`: Main script for data processing and analysis.
+- `data/`: Directory containing all datasets for the project.

-# Contributing
+## Contributing
-Contributions to "GenderInFilmAnalytics" are welcome.
-Whether it's suggesting new analyses, improving the codebase, or enhancing documentation, we value your input.
+We welcome contributions:
+- Report a bug or request a feature by submitting an issue.
+- Contribute to the code by creating a pull request.

-# License
+## License
-This project is open-sourced under the MIT License.
+- This project is licensed under the MIT License - see the LICENSE file for details.

-# Authors
+## Authors
 Jyeshtha Abhijit Prabhu

-# Acknowledgments
+## Acknowledgments
-Special thanks to all contributors and data providers who made this project possible.
+- Hat tip to anyone whose code was used.
+- Inspiration.
+- etc.